Exploring non-standard $Hb\bar{b}$ interactions at future electron-proton colliders: Monte Carlo simulation and the analysis strategy

-\begin{itemize} \item{$M_{b_{1}b_{2}}$: invariant mass of the two $b$-tagged jets,} \item $\alpha_{b_1 b_2}^{\rm COM}$: angle between the momentum vectors of the $b$-tagged jets as measured in the center-of-momentum (COM) frame of the $b$-jets, \item{$\eta_{jet}$: pseudorapidity of the non-$b$-tagged jet,} \item{$\Delta R_{\, b_1 b_2}$: distance between the two $b$-tagged jets,} \item{$\Delta R_{\, b_1 j}$: distance between the leading $b$-tagged jet and the non-$b$-tagged jet,} \item{$\Delta R_{\, b_2 j}$: distance between the sub-leading $b$-tagged jet and the non-$b$-tagged jet,} \item{$\cos \alpha_{b_1 b_2}$: cosine of the angle between the momentum vectors of two $b$-tagged jets,} \item $\slashed{E}_T$: missing transverse energy, \item $H_T$: scalar sum of transverse momenta of all objects reconstructed in the detector. \end{itemize} Fig. \ref{fig:MVAinput-1} shows the distributions of the discriminating variables obtained for the signal and background processes assuming the center-of-mass energy of 1.3 TeV and the benchmark point $T_R=0.1$, $T_I=0$, as an example.
+Fig. \ref{fig:MVAinput-1} shows the distributions of the discriminating variables obtained for the signal and background processes assuming the center-of-mass energy of 1.3 TeV and the benchmark point $T_R=0.1$, $T_I=0$, as an example.
 The $b\bar{b}$ invariant mass variable, $M_{b_{1}b_{2}}$, is mostly effective in suppressing the background processes in which the $b\bar{b}$ pair does not originate from the Higgs boson.
 The $b\bar{b} j \nu_e$ production, where $b\bar{b}$ originates from a photon, a gluon or a $Z$ boson, is an example of such processes (see Fig. \ref{dist-bjetsInvariantMass}).
 The decay of the Higgs boson into a pair of $b$ quarks in the signal process is a two-body decay.
 The decay products are, therefore, produced in a back-to-back configuration in the rest frame of the decaying Higgs boson.
 As a result, the distribution of the angle $\alpha_{b_1 b_2}^{\rm COM}$ peaks at $\pi$ Radians for the signal process.
 This is, however, not the case for the background processes in which the $b\bar{b}$ pair does not originate from the Higgs boson.
 This variable is, therefore, advantageous and can reduce such background processes as can be seen from Fig. \ref{dist-alphaZMF}.
 The pseudorapidity of the non-$b$-tagged jet, $\eta_{jet}$, is also a useful discriminant since the non-$b$-tagged jet in the signal process is likely to be reconstructed in the forward region because of the nature of $t$-channel processes.
 For most of the background processes, the behavior of this variable is different from the signal as seen in Fig. \ref{dist-jet_eta}.
 The signal process is the same as the background process $H(\to b\bar{b}) j \nu_e$ except that it originates from dimension-six $Hb\bar{b}$ couplings.
 As a result, the signal events have the same kinematics as the $H(\to b\bar{b}) j \nu_e$ background events leading to the same distributions in Fig. \ref{fig:MVAinput-1}.

 As seen in the $b\bar{b}$ invariant mass distributions, Fig. \ref{dist-bjetsInvariantMass}, there is a discrepancy between the signal peak and the nominal Higgs boson mass ($\approx125$ GeV).
 This is also the case for the nominal $Z$ boson mass ($\approx 91$ GeV) and the peak of the $b\bar{b}$ invariant mass distribution obtained for the background process $Z(\to b\bar{b}) j \nu_e$.
 This discrepancy mainly arises from the missing neutrinos produced in the decays of unstable hadrons inside jets, uncertainties in the jet reconstruction algorithm, uncertainties in the measurement of the energy of the reconstructed objects, etc.